Unlock the secrets to transforming your body with these 30 incredible dumbbell exercises – sculpting arms, shoulders

 - Take dumbbells and rest them on your chest while lying flat on a bench.

-Press the dumbbells to the ceiling, stopping just short of full lockout.
-Keep the dumbbells just apart, holding the dumbbells with your palms facing each other.
+- Press the dumbbells to the ceiling, stopping just short of full lockout.
+Keep the dumbbells just apart, holding them with your palms facing each other.

 - Lower the dumbbells to your sides until just even with your chest.
 Bring them back together and squeeze your chest.
 Repeat.

 - Plus, it forces your core to work overtime, making it a smart choice for working those abs too!